 - Bachelor's or a graduate degree with a 2.75 GPA or higher from an accredited U.S. college or university or an international equivalent.

-- Successful completion of two semesters each of college-level Biology, Chemistry and Mathematics.
+- Successful completion of two semesters each of college-level Biology and Chemistry and one semester of Mathematics.

 - Minimum of 3 months or 500 hours of hands-on experience, as described in technical skills.